-The birth of a child is a spiritual reality, and one that comes with growing pains, but also the possibility of a spiritual life with an eternal promise.
+The birth of a child is a spiritual reality, and one that comes with growing pains, but also the possibility of religious life with an eternal promise.

-The centuries have woven an abiding welcome for Jesus in our religious heritage, with our worship, music, and even when we complain about the exploitation of the Christmas for commercial purpose, let me argue, it’s because we’re human.
+The centuries have woven an abiding welcome for Jesus in our religious heritage, with our worship, music, and even when we complain about the exploitation of Christmas for commercial purposes, let me argue, it’s because we’re human.

 We are spiritual beings having a human experience.
 Maybe in some small way, people find Christ even in the excesses of the Christmas and New Year holidays.

-After all, it was not Macy’s that began the custom of gift giving at Christmas rather it was the monks in medieval monasteries who established this custom.
+After all, it was not Macy’s that began the custom of gift-giving at Christmas; instead, it was the monks in medieval monasteries who established this custom.

 On each of the days of the Advent “O Antiphons,” members of the religious community gave gifts to their fellow monks.